 Thami’s Kitchen, Bou Jeloud, 50 Serrajine, Fez, Morocco +212 706 40130

 As delicious as Fez’ cuisine is, the staple dishes available throughout the medina are only a small fraction of the delicacies enjoyed in homes and restaurants throughout Morocco.
-The Palais Amani, attached to one of the city’s most opulent riad hotels, seeks to remedy this, with ever-shifting set menus infused with the flavours of the entire country alongside an all day a la carte selection.
-Regular delights include flavoursome lamb tajines, poussins stuffed with olives and citrus fruits, and saffron-infused monkfish cassolette.
+The Palais Amani, attached to one of the city’s most opulent riad hotels, seeks to remedy this, with ever-shifting set menus infused with the flavors of the entire country alongside an all day a la carte selection.
+Regular delights include flavorsome lamb tajines, poussins stuffed with olives and citrus fruits, and saffron-infused monkfish cassolette.
 Eat in the tranquil candlelit courtyard, where a glorious fountain lies surrounded by contemporary furniture and intricately carved columns.

 Palais Amani, 12 Derb el Miter, Fez, Morocco, +212 535 633209

 The Ruined Garden